-The Gold Rush in 1849 brought the era of the American settlement and for those who sought land rather than gold, the Mission orchards provided the first grafts for early orchards.
+The Gold Rush in 1849 brought the era of the American settlement to California, and for those who sought land rather than gold, the Mission orchards provided the first grafts for early orchards.
 H.S.
 Foote wrote:

 “The scarcity of fruit and consequent high prices gave a great stimulus to horticulture.
 Apples, imported into San Francisco, sold at retail for a dollar apiece, and other fruit in proportion.
-People thought that at half these prices there would be more money in a bearing orchard than in the richest gold mine yet discovered“
+People thought that at half these prices there would be more money in a bearing orchard than in the richest gold mine yet discovered.“

 The early orchards were primarily planted with pears and apples.
 One large step toward Santa Clara County becoming a worldwide producer of fruit was made by the Frenchman, Louis Pellier, who introduced “la Petite Prune d’Agen”, the French prune, in 1854.
-When grafted onto the local wild plum rootstock, they produced the famous Santa Clara Valley prune that became the predominant fruit in the county within a few decades.
+When grafted onto the local wild plum rootstock, he produced the famous Santa Clara Valley prune that became the predominant fruit in the county within a few decades.
 Louis and his brother Pierre also founded the Mirassou Winery.
 Because of the Pellier brothers, California produces 99% of the nation’s prunes and 70% of the world’s prunes.

 In 1868, the completion of the transcontinental railroad opened up markets for fruit transport to the East and stimulated the development of fruit processing and shipping in the valley.
 Janet Humphrey’s pamphlet about fruit preservation in Santa Clara County, From Blossoms to the World, notes that within a few years, Dr. James M. Dawson created the first commercial cannery, the San Jose Fruit Packing Company and soon after, canneries spread all over the valley.
-The more modest but still important invention of the Mason canning jar, in 1875, created greater convenience for home canning of fruit, preserves and vegetables.
+The more modest but still important invention of the Mason canning jar, in 1875, created greater convenience for home canning of fruit, preserves, and vegetables.
 As a result of these innovations, Eugene Sawyer noted:

-“The fruit industry grew by leaps and bounds, vineyards, pastures and grain lands were converted into fruit orchards until the county became one vast orchard — the largest in the world“.
+“The fruit industry grew by leaps and bounds, vineyards, pastures and grain lands were converted into fruit orchards until the county became one vast orchard — the largest in the world.“

-By the turn of the century, the orchards spread for miles up and down the County, as recounted by E. Alexander Powell, world traveler, who wrote:
+By the turn of the century, the orchards spread for miles up and down the County, as recounted by E. Alexander Powell, a world traveler, who wrote: